Sedalia, Missouri, November 1895

 Otis looked over his shoulder.
 “Sorry, buddy, but I got to go.
 The folks are getting restless.
 I’m on tonight.”
-He gave his fingers a good stretch, then rubbed his palms together hard, like he was trying to start a fire.
+He gave his fingers a good stretch, then rubbed his palms together fast and hard, like he was trying to start a fire with them.
 “How long you going to be in Sedalia?”

 “You’ll stay at my place while you’re here.
 Long as you like.”

 “You sure I won’t be putting you out?”

 “Listen, Strap.”
 Otis leaned in close.
 “I’m going to introduce you to my sister, Bess.
 She’s a real looker and sweet as a tub o’ honey.”

 “You’re going to love it here.
 Fact is, I could see you getting real comfortable in Sedalia.
 Settling down with a nice girl?
 Doing a little singing and shouting on the side?”

 Strap couldn’t help laughing.
 No way he was staying in Sedalia!
 Not with what he had ahead of him in New York City.

 Fame, fortune, and everything he thought went with it.